The Lipedema Stages Explained

 While the cause of lipedema is not yet known, scientists are aware of certain things that can make lipedema worse.
 Two of the most important cornerstones within this framework are diet and exercise.

 Patients who do not exercise regularly seems to experience lipedema that progresses quicker or more severely than patients who do not.
-In addition to that, dairy products and processed flour have also shown to have a negative impact on the condition.
+In addition to that, dairy products and processed flour have also been shown to have a negative impact on the condition.

 What Are The Treatments For Lipedema?